robertoshimizu/tailwindcss/README.md

 # Experimenting Tailwind CSS

+## Tailwind is a PostCSS Plugin

+PostCSS is a tool for transforming CSS with JavaScript plugins.
+It provides features via its extensive plugin ecosystem to help improve your CSS writing experience.
+You can pick the plugins you need or even write a custom one for yourself.
+Tailwindcss and autoprefixer are PostCSS plugins, and they should be added to your POstCSS configuration.
+Check them in your `postcss.config.js` file.
+This is a reason why postcss-cli and autoprefixer are installed together with tailwindcss.
+Check them in the `package.json` file.

+Together with autoprefixer, the build will replace all css custom markers with tailwindcss generated code, which are all tailwindcss base styles, components and utility classes.
+Check the file  `public/build/taiwind.css` as a result of `build-tailwind` script in `package.json`.
+You should check for that in your Starter project.
+Now it is just link the stylesheet in the `index.html` and voilá!
+Below you find a complete setup workflow.

 ## Setup

 - **Create a project folder** Move inside the project folder and initiate the project using npm or yarn.